electrode-io/electrode-react-ssr-caching/README.md

 ### [`cacheHitReport()`](#cachehitreport)

-Print out cache entries and number of hits each one has.
+Returns an object with information about cache entry hits

 Built with :heart: by [Team Electrode](https://github.com/orgs/electrode-io/people) @WalmartLabs.